rapid7/metasploit-framework/Metasploit-Bug-Reporting.md

 Once a week, usually Wednesdays, we release an update to the [Metasploit Installation](http://www.rapid7.com/downloads/metasploit.jsp).
 Generally speaking, Metasploit framework fixes will hit that installation on a weekly basis after appropriate QA.
 So, while we may refer to a bug as "resolved," it may not be available quite yet.

 # EOF

+That's it, for now.
+This document will surely change and evolve as the Metasploit community does.

+***